 Non-golf amenities (out of 20): We do not want this to be ‘Courses with Rooms’.
 We have a Continental Courses ranking and a lot of those courses have dormie houses, and we do not want to simply replicate that list here.
 This list is for golf breaks and holidays, with resorts that will appeal to golfers primarily but also non-golfers too.

 The best value golf resorts in continental Europe

 Northern area, Cyprus

 Course 28.9 Accommodation 17.6 Amenities 15.9 Setting 17.3 Total 79.7

-Getting there: Fly to Paphos or preferably Ercan.
+Getting there: Fly to Larnaca or preferably Ercan.

 Situated in the northern part of Cyprus, Korineum will surprise you.
 The course is uber-dramatic because of the undulating topography and the views are breathtaking.
 The all-inclusive hotel will not leave you hungry and you’ll absolutely love the beach club that’s just a three-minute drive away.